asyncapi/modelina/examples/csharp-auto-implemented-properties/README.md

-# CSharp auto implemented properties
+# CSharp auto-implemented properties

-A basic example to render auto implemented properties in CSharp
+A basic example to render auto-implemented properties in CSharp

 ## How to run this example